 When you arrive in Kathmandu you can have breakfast at your hotel and when you are in trekking you will get breakfast, lunch, and dinner from the hotel menu each settlement so as a guide since 13 years I suggest you to have vegetable foods most during your trek in the mountain and also less friend food will help you a lot to be strong to walk each day.

 4. Physical Condition & Experience Requirements:

 Mount Everest Base Camp Trek is a moderate trek suitable for passionate walkers who have the ability to walk at least 4-7 hours a day with a light rucksack.
 In some days we might even need to walk for 7 to 8 hours.
 Walking in higher altitudes is more physically demanding than walking in the lower altitudes; however, if we are in excellent health with average physical fitness, have a positive attitude and strong determination, we can accomplish the trek successfully.
-Exercising and jogging regularly for some weeks prior to the trip is good idea to enhance our strength and stability.
+Exercising and jogging regularly for some weeks prior to the trip is a good idea to enhance our strength and stability.
 Past hiking experience would be an asset but no technical skill is required for this trip.
 Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Himalayan Glacier before booking the trek.
 We also recommend that you consult your doctor(s) before the trip

 5. What is altitude sickness?

-Mountain high altitude sickness occurs when you cannot get enough oxygen while you are in high region over 3000 meters basically.
-The main symptoms of mountain sickness are headache, lack of sleep, you don’t really feel hungry, nausea, dizziness, if you are in critical situation you might get some blood bleeding from your nose and your cough will be really dry.
+Mountain high altitude sickness occurs when you cannot get enough oxygen while you are in a high region over 3000 meters basically.
+The main symptoms of mountain sickness are a headache, lack of sleep, you don’t really feel hungry, nausea, dizziness, if you are in a critical situation you might get some blood bleeding from your nose and your cough will be really dry.

 6. What to take with you for trekking?